Cyber AssessValydex™by iFeelTech

 Subdomain and third-party sender governance

-Most authentication failures originate from third-party tools added without mail-governance review.
-Establish a simple intake process for every new sender service.
+Most authentication failures originate from third-party tools added without a mail-governance review.
+A simple intake process for every new sender service prevents the most common drift patterns.

 Governance checkMinimum requirementDecision outcome